voxell-tech/SmartAssistant/README.md

 ## License

-Smart Assistant as a whole is licensed under the GNU Public License, Version 3.
+This repository as a whole is licensed under the Apache License 2.0.
 Individual files may have a different, but compatible license.

 See [license file](./LICENSE) for details.